radamanthus/daga/HOWTO.md

 If you're targetting a different screen or want to use a different splash image size, you should adjust the line `st.frame = "a0:l17"` accordingly.
 See http://rubymotionquery.com/documentation/#post-147 to learn more about the RMQ grid system.

-## TODO: Add the progress bar to the splash screen
+## Add the progress bar to the splash screen

 Create the progress_bar view at the bottom of SplashScreen#on_load (in `app/screens/splash_screen.rb`):